Pele leaves French hospital to return to Brazil

-SAO PAULO — Pele has left a Paris hospital after being treated for a urinary infection.
+SAO PAULO — Pele left a Paris hospital on Monday after being treated for a urinary infection.
+The 78-year-old Pele, who has been frequently hospitalized in the last few years for kidney and prostate procedures, was under care in the French capital since kast Wednesday.

-The 78-year-old soccer great said in statement Monday night he will be back home in Brazil “ready to work again” after a five-day stay at the American Hospital of Paris.
+The soccer great said in statement he will be back home in Brazil “ready to work again” after a five-day stay at the American Hospital of Paris.

+Pele’s spokesmen Joe Fraga and Pepito Fornos did not say whether Pele’s treatment has been finished or if he will continue recovering at a hospital in Sao Paulo.

-Pele was taken to the hospital on Wednesday after an event with Kylian Mbappe, the French forward who has drawn comparisons with the Brazilian great after helping France win the World Cup last summer as a teenager
+Pele was taken to the hospital after an event with Kylian Mbappe, the French forward who has drawn comparisons with the Brazilian great after helping France win the World Cup last year as a teenager

 The two are ambassadors for a Swiss watchmaker.